notnullgames/pakemon-node/README.md

 ## respawn

-Pakemon exits when it runs things, so you should set it to respawn, like via systemd.
+Pakemon exits when it runs things, so you should set it to respawn, like via systemd, or the way I do it in `npm start` (with nodemon.)
 I made an example script in `scripts/pakemon.service`.
 You can install it like this:

 ```sh
 sudo cp scripts/pakemon.service /lib/systemd/system/